-OmegaT is a free translation memory application written in Java.
-It is a tool intended for professional translators.
+OmegaT is a translation memory application that works on Windows, macOS, Linux… It is a tool intended for professional translators.
 It does not translate for you!
-(Software that does this is called "machine translation", and you will have to look elsewhere for it.)
+(Software that does this is called "machine translation".
+OmegaT can interface to some machine translation programs or Internet services)

 OmegaT is available in many different versions in order to suit a range of user requirements.